everettvody/docs.codefresh.io/_docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines.md

 max-width="80%"
 %}

-There are three important points to consider regarding these folders.
+There are three important points to consider regarding these folders:

 First, the [working directory]({{ site.baseurl }}/docs/codefresh-yaml/working-directories/) of each step is by default the project folder (e.g. `/codefresh/volume/my-project`).
 Therefore your build step can run commands exactly as you would run them locally (e.g. `npm install, pip install, mvn package, bundle install`).

-Secondly, notice that the project folder is placed on the Codefresh volume, so by default it is also available to all other steps.
-The code that you checkout in the beginning, as well as all other files that are created on it, will be available to all steps.
-Once you create `node_modules`, or any other folder that exists inside the project folder, it will automatically persist for all other steps.
+Secondly, because the project folder is placed on the Codefresh volume, it is available by default to all other steps.
+E.g. the code and files that you checked out in the first step will be available to all subsequent steps.
+Once you create `node_modules`, or any other folder that inside the project folder, it will automatically persist for all other steps.

-Finally `/codefresh/volume` is an internal folder name and you should use  `{% raw %}${{CF_VOLUME_PATH}}{% endraw %}` in your codefresh.yml file if you really want to reference this folder.
-You can also reference your project folder as `{% raw %}${{CF_VOLUME_PATH}}/${{CF_REPO_NAME}}{% endraw %}` if you need it.
+Finally, `/codefresh/volume` is an internal name which is subject to change, so you should avoid hard-coding its name and instead use  `{% raw %}${{CF_VOLUME_PATH}}{% endraw %}` in your `codefresh.yml` file if you want to reference this folder.
+You can also reference your project folder as `{% raw %}${{CF_VOLUME_PATH}}/${{CF_REPO_NAME}}{% endraw %}` if needed.

 ### Working with Docker inside a Codefresh pipeline

 We have already seen that Codefresh pipelines are based on Docker images and that each step runs inside the context of a Docker container.
 You might be wondering how you can run Docker commands directly inside a Codefresh pipeline.

 The answer is that you don't.
-Even though in the future Codefresh might allow for Docker-in-Docker capabilities, at the moment this is not supported for security reason (only enterprise customers have access to the underlying Docker daemon).
+Even though in the future Codefresh might allow for Docker-in-Docker capabilities, at the moment this is not supported for security reasons (only enterprise customers have access to the underlying Docker daemon).
 Any scripts that you already have that run Docker commands on their own will need to be adapted to Codefresh pipelines.

 Usually you want to run a docker command for four reasons: